cfernandesFEUP/Gear-Calculation/README.md

         - Oil Selection:

-           'dry' - no lubricant, a Cofficient of Friction should be given - useful for plastic gears 'PAOR', 'MINR', etc - "oils.py"  according to papers [1, 2, 3].
-Calculates the Coefficient of Friction  using Schlenk approach and corresponding XL and additional lubricants can be added.
+           'dry' - no lubricant, a Cofficient of Friction should be given - useful for plastic gears;
+           'PAOR', 'MINR', etc - "oils.py"  according to papers [1-4].
+Calculates the Coefficient of Friction using Schlenk equation and the corresponding lubricant parameter XL [1,3]; Additional lubricants can be added - just use the same format.

  References: